ZuraArabidze/DesignPatterns/README.md

 - You want to add a layer of control over access to an object (e.g. lazy loading, access control, logging, etc.).
 - You need to defer the creation and initialization of an expensive object until it's actually needed.
 - You want to add functionality to existing classes without modifying their code (e.g. caching, logging).

+## Bridge Pattern

+**Intent**:
+Decouple an abstraction from its implementation so that the two can vary independently.

+**Real-world analogy**:
+A TV remote and the TV.
+The remote is the abstraction, and the TV is the implementation.
+You can have different remotes for the same TV or different TVs for the same remote — they evolve independently.

+**When to use it**:
+- You want to avoid a class explosion from combining multiple dimensions of variation.
+- You want to be able to change both abstraction and implementation independently.
+- You want to follow the Open/Closed Principle — add new variants without modifying existing code.